mobidoktor/ebay_scraper/README.md

 # ebay_scraper
 An eBay scraper using Selinium, Beautiful Soup and Firebase.

-## why use ebay_scraper?
-And not some other eBay scraping library
+## Why use ebay_scraper, and not some other eBay scraping library?

 ebay_scraper uses Selinium, Beautiful soup, Firebase and lxml, and is hand-coded in Python with minimal external libaries and